jjohn7luc/Python_Pipeline_Project/README.md

 ### The Wrapper Script

 Once the all the necessary software and files are obtained, all that is needed to run the pipeline is the name of the directory where the transcriptomes are located.
-The following provides the command required to run the pipeline using the sample database as an example.
+The following provides the command required to run the pipeline using the sample data as an example.
 It will run a python wrapper script taking in the directory name as the input.
 ```bash
 python wrapper_script.py --input data
 ```
 You would change `data` to be the name of directory where your transcriptomes are located.

 ### Results
 The script will create a new directory, `PipelineProject_Jerrin_John`. **Most outputs** from the softwares used, like Kallisto, Bowtie2, etc., will be written into this directory.
-All the results required for the project are written into the PipelineProject.log file, written in the required format.
+All the results required for the project are written into the `PipelineProject.log file`, written in the required format.
+The results with the requested output from running the pipeline with **all input reads** is in the `PipelineProject.log file` already included in this repository.